thetillhoff/workshop/docs/labs/lab_9/1_hands_on.md

 Do you have highly dynamic traffic, and don't know how much memory you need?
 You'll probably save money by using the serverless mode.

 The serverless one is a bit easier to set up, so we'll use that in this workshop.

+So far, we've only used L2 constructs in our CDK code.
+For ElastiCache, there are only L1 constructs, which means a bit more code is required to set it up.

 Since it's a new dependency of our todo-service, we'll add the ElastiCache in a separate stack.
 Create a new file `lib/elasticache-stack.ts` and add the following code: